pulumi/pulumi-terraform-bridge/dynamic/README.md

 [`pf/tfbridge.XParameterizeResetProvider`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/pf@v0.38.0/tfbridge#XParameterizeResetProvider).

-When `GetSchema` is called, it generates a schema from the currently equipped provider with [`pkg/tfgen.GenerateSchemaWithOptions`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/v3/pkg/tfgen#GenerateSchemaWithOptions) and returns is.
+When `GetSchema` is called, it generates a schema from the currently equipped provider with [`pkg/tfgen.GenerateSchemaWithOptions`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/v3/pkg/tfgen#GenerateSchemaWithOptions) and returns it.
 All type translation, documentation generation, etc are done with standard bridge based functionality.

 All other gRPC calls (`Create`, `Read`, `Update`, `Delete`, etc.) are handled normally by `pf`'s existing